Azure-Samples/key-vault-java-authentication/README.md

 ## Use latest Key Vault SDK

-The Key Vault secrets SDK here is **com.azure.azure-security-keyvault-secrets**, if you are using the [latest](https://search.maven.org/artifact/com.azure/azure-security-keyvault-secrets) version of the key vault SDK package, please refer to the following examples:
+The Key Vault secrets SDK here is **com.azure.azure-security-keyvault-secrets**, if you are using the [latest](https://search.maven.org/artifact/com.azure/azure-security-keyvault-secrets) version of the Key Vault SDK package, please refer to the following examples:

 * [IdentityReadmeSamples.java](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/keyvault/azure-security-keyvault-secrets/src/samples/java/com/azure/security/keyvault/secrets/IdentityReadmeSamples.java) shows multiple ways to authenticate the Key Vault client via DefaultAzureCredential, device code, client secret or certificate in addition to others.